Introductory computations in the cohomology of arithmetic groups: The Eichler-Shimura isomorphism

-The definition of Hecke operators given in (\ref{EQhecke}) applies to the cohomology of any finite index subgroup $\Gamma\le SL_m(\mathbb Z)$ where $m\ge 2$, with coefficients in any finitely generated $\mathbb Z\Gamma$-module $\cal P$.
+The definition of the Hecke operators $T_g$ given in (\ref{EQhecke}) applies to the cohomology of any congruence subgroup $\Gamma\le SL_m(\mathbb Z)$ where $m\ge 2$, with coefficients in any finitely generated $\mathbb Z\Gamma$-module $\cal P$.
 A theorem of Franke \cite{MR1603257} asserts that: (i) for suitable $\cal P$ the cohomology $H^\ast(\Gamma,{\cal P})$ can be directly computed in terms of certain automorphic forms; and (ii) there is a decomposition $H^\ast(\Gamma,{\cal P}) \cong H^\ast_{cusp}(\Gamma,{\cal P}) \oplus H^\ast_{eis}(\Gamma,{\cal P})$ involving a `cuspidal summand' and an `Eisenstein summand' analogous to the Eichler-Shimura isomorphism for $m=2$.
 The computation of eigenvectors of Hecke operators, in this setting, yields information on automorphic forms.
-The definition of Hecke operators applies even more generally to finite index subgroups of $SL_m({\cal O})$ with $\cal O$ the ring of integers of an algebraic number field, using elements $g\in GL_m(K)$ for the construction.
-The case $m=2$ and $\cal O$ the ring of integers of a quadratic number field is considered in Sections \ref{SECarith}--\ref{SECch}, particularly the {\em Bianchi case} of imaginary quadratic number fields.
+The definition of Hecke operators applies even more generally to congruence subgroups of $SL_m({\cal O})$ with $\cal O$ the ring of integers of an algebraic number field, using elements $g\in GL_m(K)$ for the construction.
+The {\em Bianchi case} $m=2$ and $\cal O$ the ring of integers of an imaginary quadratic number field is considered in Sections \ref{SECarith}--\ref{SECch} but not fully implemented.
 In this Bianchi setting there is a Hecke equivariant isomorphism, analogous to the Eichler-Shimura isomorphism and due to Harder \cite{MR892187}, between the space of `Bianchi modular forms' and the first cohomology of $\Gamma$ with `appropriate coefficients'.